Balazs-Lab/Escapability/README.md

 # HIV broadly neutralizing antibody escapability drives the therapeutic efficacy of vectored immunotherapy
+## Pipelines and Data

 This repository contains the following:
-* Code used for the analysis of viral escape from antibodies
+* Viral Escape Analysis - pipeline and code used for the analysis of viral escape from antibodies, this was the software used to identify the primary anitbody escape mutations
-* Interactive viral escape data tables for each sample set, these can be used to explore the frequency of mutations at every site
+* Viral Escape Data - viral escape Excel data tables for each sample set, these can be used to explore the frequency of mutations at every site
-* Code used for analysis of viral diversity prior to treatment with antibodies
+* Viral Diversity Analysis - pipeline and code used for analysis of viral diversity prior to treatment with antibodies

+# Viral Escape Analysis

 ## System Requirements
 The details about how to run the escapability pipeline can be found in the Viral Escape Analysis Directory in the Analysis_Notes.md file.
 The software required to run the escapability pipeline can be installed using conda and manually installing CondonCaller software using Python -m pip.
 If you clone this directory, there is a copy of CodonCaller included, which cna be used on the demo or provided data.
 While this software was developed and run on a MacOS system, the pipeline can be run on any standard machine that can run Python and conda.